Skip to main content

 Loons on St. Regis Lake

-The Adirondack Frontier offers some of the best outdoor experiences in New York State.
+Franklin County offers some of the best outdoor experiences in New York State.
 Climb an Adirondack 46er, complete the Saranac Lake 6er or Tupper Triad hiking challenges.
 Explore groomed and backcountry nordic ski trails.
 Bike single track, remote gravel roads, or quiet country roads.
 Paddle the Northern Forest Canoe Trail or through the renowned St. Regis Canoe Area.
 Downhill ski at a top family-friendly ski resort.
 Fish unspoiled rivers, remote ponds, and large lakes.
 Or enjoy hundreds of miles of well-maintained snowmobile trails.

 People admiring the Adirondack Mountains.